-Fee Cost Administration fee (all students) \$100 Student Services Levy (all students) \$635 Students who enrol in one semester only (e.g. S1, S2, SU1/SU2) \$317.50 Distance students living within 50km of the greater Christchurch metropolitan area \$635.00 Distance students living more than 50km outside the greater Christchurch metropolitan area \$210.00 Distance students with site codes: Nelson, Rotorua, Tauranga or New Plymouth \$210.00 Postgraduate students who have completed the minimum required period of enrolment and are approved for a further enrolment period of less than 12 months.
+Fee Cost (2013) Application fee (all students) (waived if paid on time) \$100 International Compliance fee \$100 Student Services Levy (all students) \$699 Students who enrol in one semester only (eg, S1, S2, SU1/SU2) \$317.50 Distance students living within 50km of the greater Christchurch metropolitan area \$635.00 Distance students living more than 50km outside the greater Christchurch metropolitan area \$210.00 Distance students with site codes: Nelson, Rotorua or New Plymouth \$210.00 Postgraduate students who have completed the minimum required period of enrolment and are approved for a further enrolment period of less than 12 months.
 Note: The additional enrolment months will be charged at a pro-rata monthly basis. \$52.92 per month

-\All students includes domestic full-time and part-time students, international students.
+^{}All students includes domestic full-time and part-time students, and international students.